moise-mulungu/mixed-react-projects/src/features/real-time-chat/programming-routine-checklist.md

 MM: i read this article: https://flowster.app/how-to-make-a-checklist/ and used this AI prompt:how to create a routine checklist as programmer, it has to include the commits details, the starting/end time, the break time for refreshment, and the task timing.

-DM: todoMM: somewhere in here, include pushing both repos at 9:30
+(done)DM: todoMM: somewhere in here, include pushing both repos at 9:30

 ## Routine Checklist